codyngpriest/alx-low_level_programming/simple_shell/README.md

 This implementation handles PATH

 4. Simple shell 0.4
-This implemnts the exit build-in, that exits the shell
+This implements the exit build-in, that exits the shell

+5. Simple shell 1.0
+This implememts env built-in that prints the current environment